lasseborly/anybodyhome/README.md

 A simple theme for simple people with simple needs.

-The focus of the theme is to use as few dependencies as possible to keep the layout simple and bloat free.

 ## Features
 * __Blog only__ - Only a list of the 10 most recent posts and added pagination.
 There is no other pages than the main page and the post page.
 * [__Highlight.js__](https://highlightjs.org/) - For all of you code needs.